ishirnama/ishirnama.github.io/_pages/about.md

 Hi I'm Ishir, a student at the University of Edinburgh studying Artificial Intelligence and Computer Science.
 I'm currently in my first year taking the [Introduction to Computation](http://www.drps.ed.ac.uk/23-24/dpt/cxinfr08025.htm) course.
 I have strong interests in **machine learning, data analysis, and computational physics**.
 Some of the projects I've worked on this year ranges over the domains of **Audio Machine Learning, Geophysical Data Analysis and User Behavior & Demand Analysis**.
 I have 4 years of experience with Python.

+My work focuses on applying **Mathematical modelling, ML algorithms, and Scientific computing** on complex real-world datasets (particularly in fields like **Machine Learning, Physics, Music, Geography and Data Analysis**).
+I enjoy working with big datasets of real-world data such as **weather, geographical, experimental and Time-series**.

 <div class="grid__wrapper">

   <div class="grid__item">